VoliJS/NestedReact/README.md

 - `arrLink.contains( x )` creates boolean link which is true whenever x is contained in an array in link value.
 Useful for checkboxes.
 Avoid long arrays, currently operations has O(N^2) complexity.

 For link enclosings arrays and plain JS objects:
 - `arrOrObjLink.at( key )` creates link to array of object member with a given key.
-Useful when working with plain JS objects in model attributes.
+Can be applied multiple times to work with object hierarchies; on modifications, objects will be updated in purely functional way (modified parts will be shallow copied).
+Useful when working with plain JS objects in model attributes - updating them through links make changes visible to the model.
 - `arrOrObjLink.map( ( itemLink, key ) => <input key={ key } valieLink={ itemLink } /> )` iterates through object or array, wrapping its elements to links.
 Useful for JSX transofrmation.

 ### Links and components state